coq/coq/doc/sphinx/language/gallina-extensions.rst

        When the module containing the command Export qualid is imported, qualid is imported as well.

-    .. exn:: @qualid is not a module
+    .. exn:: @qualid is not a module.

     .. warn:: Trying to mask the absolute name @qualid!